List of In Another World with My Smartphone characters: Other locations

 A kingdom that is comprised mostly (if not completely) of demon folks.
 The country is bordered by both the Yulong Heavenly Empire and the Nokia Kingdom to the south.
 This is Sakura's hometown.
+Later in 300 years, the Demon Kingdom expand further south to expand their territory in the Yulong Remnants along with other surrounding kingdoms, leaving only the center parts as it became a monster-infested wasteland.